mohit2530/stormrider/README.md

+# Auth app
-# Application with gateway and JWT token implementation
+Authentication app built with JWT token with api gateway for authentication